Physical Commonsense Reasoning for Lower-Resourced Languages and Dialects: a Study on Basque: Data

 BasPhyCo is the first non-QA physical commonsense reasoning dataset for Basque, available in both standard and dialectal variants.
 BasPhyCo has been created by manually translating GITA from Italian to Standard Basque.

 The translation process included a localization phase in which two linguists adapted cultural elements of GITA to align with Basque contexts.
 These adaptations included proper names and references to local meteorological agencies, among other culturally-specific elements.
-The translations adhered closely to standard Basque conventions, specifically excluding lexical items characteristic of Basque dialectal variants (guidelines will be provided in the Appendix upon acceptance).
+The translations adhered closely to standard Basque conventions, specifically excluding lexical items characteristic of Basque dialectal variants.